EvmosGov/proposals/communityspend/HackAtom-Evmos-Sponsorship.md

-# Evmos Sponsorship of HackAtom 2022 Seoul and Korea Blockchain Week
+# Evmos Sponsorship of HackAtom 2022 Seoul and Participation in Korea Blockchain Week

 ## **Summary**

-This thread will serve as a signaling + discussion thread regarding a possible sponsorship of the upcoming HackAtom 2022 event in Seoul which will be held July 29th to 31th, followed by ETH Seoul and Korea Blockchain Week which ends on August 14th.
+This thread will serve as a signaling + discussion thread regarding a possible sponsorship of the upcoming HackAtom 2022 event in Seoul which will be held July 29th to 31th, followed by ETH Seoul and Korea Blockchain Week.

 ---